ranzwertig/web-testsuite-spec-to-test/README.md

 - w3c

-More specs woll be supported soon.
+More specs will be supported soon.
 Feel free to implement own SpecParsers.

 ## Requirements: